Overdraft information last updated November 30, 2022. Learn more about when our latest changes were made and what they mean to you here.

 We determine whether a debit card transaction overdraws your account at the time the merchant submits the transaction for payment (settlement).
 We will not, however, charge overdraft fees for debit card transactions that we authorize when you had a positive available balance, even if your actual (ledger) balance is insufficient to pay the item at the time it is submitted for payment.
 Here is an example of how a debit card transaction that was authorized at a time when your account’s available balance was positive may still overdraw your account: On Monday, we authorize a debit card transaction because you have a sufficient available balance at the time.
 An authorization hold is then placed on your account until the merchant submits the transaction for payment.
 On Tuesday we process and post another transaction (such as a check you wrote) that reduces your actual (ledger) balance below zero.
 If the merchant presented the original debit card transaction for payment on Wednesday, and your actual (ledger) balance remains below zero, the debit card transaction will overdraw your account.
 You will not incur an overdraft fee in these instances.

-For personal checking accounts, we will not charge more than six (6) Overdraft Fees on any one business day.
+For personal checking accounts, we will not charge more than four (4) Overdraft Fees on any one business day.
 In addition, you will not be charged Overdraft Fees for ATM withdrawals or everyday debit card transactions unless you have opted in to Progressive Pay for ATM and debit card transactions.
 These limitations do not apply to business checking accounts.
-For all checking accounts (personal and business), we will not charge an Overdraft Fee if your end-of-day Actual (Ledger) Balance is overdrawn by $5 or less.
+For all checking accounts (personal and business), we will not charge an Overdraft Fee if your end-of-day Actual (Ledger) Balance is overdrawn by $5 or less, additionally, we will not charge you an Overdraft Fee on any individual transaction presented for payment that is $5 or less.

 How you will know: